reversesingularity/feast-planner/PROGRESS.md

 ---

-## 🚀 Ready to Continue?
+## 🚀 Ready to Deploy!

-Say **"Please proceed with Step 3"** to start integrating the database service with the Trip Planner UI!
+Say **"Please proceed with Step 4"** to start testing and deployment!

 **What happens next:**
-1. Update My Trips page to show real data
+1. Test create, read, delete operations
-2. Add Save button to Trip Planner
+2. Verify multi-user isolation
-3. Add Edit/Delete functionality
+3. Deploy to Vercel production
-4. Add loading states and notifications
+4. Test on live site
-5. Test everything works end-to-end
+5. Prepare for beta testing

-**Result:** Fully functional persistent storage for trip planning! 🎉
+**Result:** Fully tested and deployed persistent storage! 🎉